Navigation skipped

 • Credit card or student loan payments

-• Monthly subscriptions like a gym membership, a recurring donation, or Netflix
+• Monthly subscriptions like a gym membership, recurring donation, or streaming service

 • Transfers to savings or investments

 Once you have all these transactions listed, update your payment and deposit transactions with the new bank’s routing and account numbers.
-That way you won’t miss any important payments coming your way nor will you be behind on any recurring bills that get automatically paid.
-Make the transition to a new bank easy and seamless so you can stay on top of your finances.
+Also, make sure you redirect any automatic payments you might have to your new account.

 After opening a new bank account and updating all your deposit and payment information associated with your old account, you can request that your previous bank close your account.

-Make sure all your automatic payments and deposits are working properly and transferred over to your new bank account.
-This might mean keeping your old bank account open for another month or so to make sure everything is up to date.
-You also want to update your payment info on any shopping or retail websites where your debit card info may be saved.
+Before you do so, make sure all your automatic payments and deposits are working properly and transferred over to your new bank account.
+This might mean keeping your old account open for another month or so to make sure everything is up to date.
+You’ll also want to update your payment info on any shopping or retail websites where your debit card info may be saved.

-After confirming all your transactions are associated with the new bank account, you can close your old bank account.
+Once all that is confirmed, you’re now ready to close your old bank account.
 Depending on your bank, you may be able to do this via the phone, in person, or in writing.
 Once your old bank officially closes your account, get the closure in writing for your records.

 Step 6: Optimize your new bank account